Lateral meningocele syndrome

 Lateral meningocele syndrome is inherited in an autosomal dominant manner as a result of a de-novo NOTCH3 pathogenic variant 1,2.

-Lateral meningoceles are comprised by protrusion of the arachnoid and dura through the foramina and represent the most severe and extreme end of the dural ectasia spectrum 3.
+Lateral meningoceles are comprised by a protrusion of the arachnoid and dura through the foramina and represent the most severe and extreme end of the dural ectasia spectrum 3.

 CT and MRI

-Lateral meningocele syndrome typically manifests as extensive asymmetrical lateral lumbar meningoceles involving the neural foramina and paraspinal soft tissues with associated extensive remodelling of the neural arches, articular pillar and neural foramina as well as some degree of scalloping of the posterior surface of the involved segments.
+Lateral meningocele syndrome typically manifests as extensive asymmetrical lateral lumbar meningoceles involving the neural foramina and paraspinal soft tissues with associated extensive remodeling of the neural arches, articular pillar and neural foramina as well as some degree of scalloping of the posterior surface of the involved segments.
 Intradural compartments in the interior of the spinal canal produce asymmetrical extrinsic distortion, displacement or compression of the spinal cord.

 Treatment and prognosis

 Symptomatic treatment for lateral meningoceles may require surgical intervention for large lesions.